 This is meat from the local market.

-Another thing we would see is camels and nomads along with a beautiful mountain backdrop.
+Another thing we would see often while out on missions is camels and nomads along with a beautiful mountain backdrop.
 Did I mention the scenery here is beautiful?
-There are so many crops of corn and pomegrants in Spring.
+There are so many crops of corn and pomegranates in Spring.
 And the mountains are beautiful in any season.

-But all we really wanted to see was home.
+But all we really wanted was to go home.

-Nine months of my life was spent in Afghanistan.
+Nine months of my life were spent in Afghanistan.
 I have a lot of memories from that experience.
-And friendship that have lasted well past the end date.
-It is something I never wanted to do, but did.
-And not only did I survive, I also thrived.
+And a friendship with three amazing friends who I keep in contact with regularly even today.
+It is something I never wanted to do but did.
+And not only did I survive, but I also thrived.